Lagxy/foundry-Lottery/README.md

 # About
-This is a course project
+This is a course project by Cyfrin Updraft

+## Extra
+Added Integration test

 # Getting Started